Which players have transferred for more than €100m?

 Kylian Mbappe (Monaco to PSG, 2018) - €180m

 Kylian Mbappe’s big-money move to PSG technically took place in 2018 given that his first year at the club was on loan.
-Mbappe has gone on to justify the deal by becoming a leader at Parc des Princes, delighting fans when he turned down the chance to join Real Madrid on a free transfer in 2022 and instead sign a new deal.
+Mbappe has gone on to justify the deal by becoming the undisputed star at Parc des Princes, delighting fans when he turned down the chance to join Real Madrid on a free transfer in 2022 and instead sign a new deal.

 Philippe Coutinho (Liverpool to Barcelona, 2018) - €145m

-With Barca desperate to find a replacement for Neymar, they ultimately turned to Liverpool’s Philippe Coutinho, yet this has proven one of the great flop transfers in footballing history.
+With Barca desperate to find a replacement for Neymar, they ultimately turned to Liverpool’s Philippe Coutinho, yet this proved one of the great flop transfers in footballing history.
 Not only did Barca overpay in the January window, they saw Coutinho’s form drop off a cliff.

 Joao Felix (Benfica to Atletico Madrid, 2019) - €126m

 Joao Felix was a shining prospect at Benfica when Atletico Madrid picked him up for a staggering fee as a replacement for Antoine Griezmann.
-However, Felix has struggled to live up to that billing and has only 13 La Liga goals through two seasons at the club.
-At 21, though, he has ample time to come good.
+However, Felix has struggled to live up to that billing and has only 21 La Liga goals through three seasons at the club.
+At 22, though, he has ample time to come good.

 Antoine Griezmann (Atletico Madrid to Barcelona, 2019) - €120m

 While it would be unfair to characterise Griezmann as a flop at Barcelona, he certainly has not justified the money the club invested in him.
 In reality, he was the wrong profile for the Catalans and found himself stepping on the toes of Lionel Messi before being sent back to Atleti as the club's financial problems took hold.

 Jack Grealish (Aston Villa to Man City, 2021) - €118m

-It seemed as though it would only be a matter of time before the darling of English football would make a big-money move and it finally happened in early August when Manchester City coughed up a remarkable sum to entice Jack Grealish away from his boyhood club.
+It seemed as though it would only be a matter of time before the darling of English football would make a big-money move and it finally happened in early August 2021 when Manchester City coughed up a remarkable sum to entice Jack Grealish away from his boyhood club.
 Results in his first season were disappointing.